ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

    d.
 Save your changes.

    The pipeline definition is updated automatically.

+   The computed pipeline definition size limit is 1 MB.
+If you encounter errors when you save or run your pipeline, you might need to reduce the size of your pipeline definition, or split it into multiple pipelines.
+   {: important}

 1. In the **Worker** section, select the IBM Managed shared worker or the private worker that you want to use to run your Tekton pipeline.
 For more information about private workers, see [Working with Delivery Pipeline Private Workers](/docs/ContinuousDelivery?topic=ContinuousDelivery-private-workers).

    The private worker must be defined in the same toolchain as your Tekton pipeline.
    {: important}

-1. In the **Triggers** section, click **Add trigger** to create a new trigger, and then associate that trigger with an event listener.
-The list of available event listeners is populated with the listeners that are defined in the pipeline code repo.
+1. In the **Triggers** section, click **Add** to create a trigger, select the type of trigger to add, and associate the trigger with an event listener.
+The list of available event listeners contains the listeners that are defined in the pipeline code repo.

    Triggers are based on [Tekton trigger definitions](https://github.com/tektoncd/triggers){: external}.
 Git respository triggers use the event listener that they are mapped to to extract information from the incoming event payload and create Kubernetes resources.
 These resources are applied to a Tekton `PipelineRun` resource.
    {: tip}